Uvira South Kivu, Democratic Republic Of The Congo Travel Guide

 Things to consider from an ethical standpoint and local support enhance the positive impact of your presence.

-Support local vendors and artisans directly in markets.
+Support local merchants and artisans directly in markets.
 Negotiate fairly but avoid aggressive haggling.

 Be aware of the premises socio-economic situation to avoid inadvertently supporting illegal activities.

-Seek out opportunities to interact directly with local communities, perhaps through local guides or small businesses.
+Seek out opportunities to interact without intermediaries to local communities, perhaps through local guides or small businesses.

 Direct cash handouts sometimes create dependency.
 Consider donating through reputable NGOs.